Table of Contents

 and saves you money.

-To choose single-sided printing, do the following:
+To choose single-sided printing on the laptop printing system, do the following:

 - Upload your document as normal